shereefb/wokefallacies/README.md

 ```
 wokefallacies/
 ├── index.html          # Main HTML file
+├── 404.html            # GitHub Pages redirect for clean URLs
 ├── styles.css          # All styling
 ├── app.js              # JavaScript for templating and routing
 ├── fallacies.json      # Data file containing all fallacies
 ├── fallacies.md        # Original markdown source
 └── README.md           # This file
 ```

+## Clean URLs

+The site uses clean URLs without hash fragments (e.g., `domain.com/disparity-discrimination` instead of `domain.com/#/disparity-discrimination`).
+This is achieved through:

+1. **Client-side routing** in `app.js` using the History API
+2. **404.html redirect** for GitHub Pages to handle direct URL access
+3. **Important**: Update the `base` variable in `404.html` to match your repository name or remove it for custom domains

 ## Hosting on GitHub Pages